BPC-157 Banned by WADA: What Athletes Need to Know (2026 Update)

 BPC-157 is not an approved pharmaceutical in any jurisdiction that is a WADA signatory.
 It is sold as a research compound, not a licensed medicine.
 This means no TUE pathway exists for BPC-157.
 An athlete cannot obtain a legitimate exemption for its use, regardless of the medical rationale.

-This distinguishes BPC-157 from, for example, therapeutic testosterone or certain corticosteroids, which have established TUE pathways because they exist as licensed pharmaceutical products with documented medical applications and regulatory approval.
+This distinguishes BPC-157 from, for example, therapeutic testosterone (see our guide on BPC-157 and testosterone cypionate) or certain corticosteroids, which have established TUE pathways because they exist as licensed pharmaceutical products with documented medical applications and regulatory approval.

 Practical Position for Competitive Athletes